krakend/krakend-documentation/endpoints/_index.md

 ### Endpoints listening to multiple methods

 The `method` attribute defines the HTTP verb you can use with the endpoint.
-If you need to support multiple methods (e.g.,  `GET`, `POST`, `DELETE`) in the same endpoint, you will need to declare **one endpoint object for each method**.
+If you need to support multiple methods (e.g.,  `GET`, `POST`, `DELETE`) in the same endpoint, you must declare **one endpoint object for each method**.
 So if you want the same endpoint to listen to `GET` and `POST` requests, you need the following configuration:

 {{< highlight json "hl_lines=4 5 9 17 18 22">}}
 {